Rahulgarg30591/StarWars/README.md

 I have used Gulp as a automation task runner and WebPack as a module bundler.

-Project is written in JS ES6 speciffication.
+Project is written in JS ES6 specification.

+The server call to the local server for data is done using Reqwest from Client End.

+The API call to the Swapi API is done using Node fetch.

 ## Get started